mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 Output Naming Conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Note that to avoid confusion when running over multiple files,
-the unique run number will be automatically prepended to the workspace names.
+the unique run number will be automatically prepended to the output workspace name.

-A tuple containing three workspaces (reduced, left, right) will be returned.

-For multiple runs, the output workspaces will be grouped and
+For multiple runs, the output workspace will be grouped and
 :ref:`WorkspaceGroup <WorkspaceGroup>` will be returned,
 containing workspaces for each individual run.